Mary Kavanaugh Eagle

 Mary Kavanaugh Eagle (née, Oldham; February 4, 1854 – February 15, 1903) was an American community leader, clubwoman, book editor, and activist in Protestant missionary work.
 She served as president of the Woman's Central Committee on Missions since 1882, and was the first president of the Woman's Mission Union, of Arkansas.
 As a member of the Board of Lady Managers of the World's Columbian Commission, and as chair of the Committee on Congresses, she was selected as editor of the papers read.
-Eagle served as First Lady of Arkansas during her husband's two terms as the state's 16th Governor.
+Eagle served as First Lady of Arkansas during her husband James Philip Eagle's two terms as the state's 16th Governor.

 Early years and education

 Mary Kavanaugh Oldham was born in Madison County, Kentucky February 4, 1854.
 Both of her parents, William K. Oldham and J Kate Brown, were of Revolutionary ancestry.
 Her father, a leading stock-farmer in the Blue Grass region, was the son of Kie Oldham and Polly Kavanaugh and a native and resident of Madison county.
 He is of English descent on his paternal and Irish on his maternal side.
 Both his father's and mother's families were early settlers of central Kentucky and were among the most successful farmers and stock-dealers in that section.
 That vocation he also followed with marked success for many years.
 Her mother, who died 11 July 1880, was the daughter of Ira Brown and Frances Mullens, of Albemarle County, Virginia, and of Scotch-English heritage.
 She was a member of that family of Browns known as Brown's cove.
 Her uncle, Dr. Charles Brown, was a prominent physician of Albemarle County.
 Eagle's siblings included, sisters Mrs. W. H. Miller and Mrs. John Doty; and brothers, Dr. Ira B. Oldham, William Kavanaugh Oldham, Acting Governor of Arkansas in 1913, and Kie Oldham, Arkansas state senator.

 Eagle was reared on her father's farm.
 Her early education was conducted mainly at home, her mother having selected the tutors and governesses for her three daughters.
 Eagle attended Mrs Julia A. Tivis's school, Science Hill, Shelbyville, Kentucky, where she distinguished herself in all her classes.
 She graduated from that institution in June, 1872.
 In August 1874, she united with the Viny Fork Missionary Baptist Church at Viny Fork, in Madison county.
 Kentucky, and became a zealous church worker.